 - Falsification of or inaccurate information on RODS (record of duty status)

-When calculating your CSA score, points are also multiplied based on how recent the violation was:
+When calculating your CSA score, Time- and Severity-Weighted Violation points are multiplied based on how recent the violation was:

 - Violations incurred within the past six months are multiplied by three